Thambles/GroupHorrorGame/README.md

 # GroupHorrorGame
-Group project made in Unreal Engine by a made of University Graduates
+Group project made in Unreal Engine by a team of University Graduates